 A minimum of 15 registered students will be required to offer this course.

 A maximum of 25 students will be permitted to register per session for this class.

-SECTION B COLLEGE COUNSELING GUIDE
+COLLEGE COUNSELING GUIDE

 We are pleased to share with you the College Counseling Guide for your Guerin Catholic High School experience.
-The school's mission statement states: "St. Theodore Guerin High School is a Roman Catholic, college-preparatory school serving students from diverse backgrounds and preparing them to be servant leaders through authentic faith formation, academic excellence, and student life opportunities."
+The school's mission statement states: "Saint Theodore Guerin High School is a diocesan Catholic school serving diverse learners, forming the whole person through faith development, excellence in academics, and student life to live out the gospel message."
 Therefore, the goal of the Counseling Department is to provide our students with the opportunities and information to help them reach their God-given potential.
 Our objective is to help students discover, develop, discern and, finally, deliver their God-given gifts to the world upon their graduation from Guerin Catholic High School.